 fun with adults they know in real life.

-It’s a great idea to start thinking about how your troop will get
+It’s a great idea to start thinking about where your troop will meet

-together right away.
-You can start contacting potential venues now as
+right away.
+You can start contacting potential venues now as you

 It’s never too early to start spreading the word about your new Girl

 Scout troop.
 Even while you wait to complete your on-boarding and get

 a troop number, you can talk to your daughter’s friends, your